Khanguye/HeartDiseaseByCounty_ML/README.md

 We chose this topic because of the wde availability of reliable, sourced data as well as some personal connections to heart disease.
 We hope that we may learn some insightful results regarding the disease prevelance and the factors which surround it.

 # Source Data
- The majority of our data are from the County Health and Rankings Roadmaps, a collaboration between the University of Wisconsin and the Robert Woods foundation.
+ The majority of our data are from the 'County Health and Rankings Roadmap', a collaboration between the University of Wisconsin and the Robert Woods foundation.
 The raw data can be found here: https://www.countyhealthrankings.org/explore-health-rankings/rankings-data-documentation.
-The data outlines various health, life-style and environmental metrics by county in the United States.
+Its original purpose was to rank each county in the United STates by teh health quality of its residents.
+For our purposes, the data outlines various health, life-style and environmental metrics by county in the United States.
 Some examples of these measures includes Adult Smoking Prevelance, Adult Obesity Prevelance, Education Rankings, Excessive Drinking, and others.

 According to the data compilers, it was sourced from various sources, primarily government agencies.